pavanpodila/component-metadata-loader/README.md

 1. If all goes well, generate the `*.component.json` file for each `@Metadata` instance.

 > Read the full source code of the loader [here](lib/index.js).

+## Publishing the metadata

+So far we have seen that the loader generates the `*.component.json` files, which all lie in the `build` directory.
+To publish the metadata to the persistence layer, we built a simple Node.js script that uploads all the `*.component.json` files to the storage endpoint.
+This completes the workflow for publishing.
+The same endpoint is also used for fetching the metadata on the Authoring App.

+## Summary

+Although the idea of using a webpack-loader seems obvious in hindsight, it wasn't the case when we were still exploring how the metadata should be defined.
+The metadata being static required us to debate the merits / demerits of choosing plain JSON files over a decorator.

+Ultimately
+the co-location benefit made us adopt the decorator based approach.
+It's true that there is more work needed to build the loader, but the overall automation that we could achieve was totally worth it.

+> The markdown was converted to a Medium post using [this converter](http://markdown-to-medium
+> .surge.sh/).